 - Skip Mount Abu

 Don’t go to Mount Abu.
 Okay, there is no dearth of hill stations in India and unless you are utterly bored, or it is extremely hot or you are a religious Jain and have vowed to see the Dilwara temples, then maybe you can think of going.
 Not that Mt.
 Abu isn’t beautiful, but there are other day trip sites near Udaipur well worth your time.
-There is one lake, Nakki jheel, one sunset point, and a mall road.
+There is one lake, Nakki jheel, one sunset point, and a small road.
 Nothing more nothing less.
 For us, it was ignorance that led us to Mt.
 Abu.
 The Dilwara Temple is lovely, great, but what else?

 - Day Trips

 Sajjangarh Fort, also known as Monsoon Palace, is breathtaking.
 Situated on a hilltop overlooking the Fateh Sagar Lake, the fort offers a good view of the entire valley below and is a popular sunset point.
 The sunset here, one of the best in the country, feels like animation.
 For day trips, you must visit Kumbhalgarh Fort which we hear is an interesting place.
 Of course, we missed it.